Applied Part 3. Project Constitution: First Rules Referendum

 and @specs/playbooks/node-not-ready.md.

-Create a draft @specs/constitution.md with three sections:
+Create a draft of @specs/constitution.md with three sections:

 - immutable_principles